Finished your manuscript?

 Please note that I do not take on specialist literature or poetry.

 Timeframes: The timeframe depends on my capacity and the state and length of your novel.
-Right now, the turnaround time for a developmental edit of an average-length novel (70,000 to 90,000 words) is around 3–4 weeks.
+Right now, the turnaround time for a developmental edit of an average-length novel (70,000 to 90,000 words) is around 3–4 weeks from submission.

 Ready to get started?